Life Insurance for All First Responders

 Weight Gain- Obesity

 Weight gain and obesity may be the biggest problem of them all.
+Life Insurance for morbidly obese individuals can be a bit tricky sometimes.
 Long days sitting in a squad car or behind a desk add up fast.
 Fast foods we discussed with high cholesterol make it hard not to pack on a few extra pounds.

 You compliment these with alcohol abuse and possible depression, you have a recipe for disaster.

 Weight gain among Americans, in general, is reaching all-time highs.
 Some reports are indicating we are now above 60 percent of the United States in considered “obese”.
 This can also play large roles in your ability to gain affordable life insurance.
 With life insurance, it is typical how far out of a “normal build chart” you are.
 Males can have a little more meat to them than the ladies.

 Why?
 BMI and or measurements determine the outlook underwriters have on your case.
 Here is a better way to look at how life insurance will view your weight…

 - How far outside normal charts and build classes you are?